-This company has been manufacturing machine tools for more than 60 years.
-Since many areas of application are sensitive to security, the general management – and with them the IT management – attach great importance to mature, standardized processes.
-Patching and updating the individual VMware components has cost a lot of time in the past.
-As the company already uses some VMware products, they approached comdivision to talk about standardization options.
+This manufacturing company has been producing machine tools for over 60 years.
+Due to the sensitivity of many application areas to security, the general, and IT management place great importance on mature and standardized processes.
+In the past, patching and updating individual VMware components have taken up a significant amount of time.
+As the company already uses some VMware products, they approached comdivision to discuss standardization options.

-Jens Hennig, comdivisions project manager for this customer, explains the situation as follows: “The customer has a small IT department with 5 people who, in addition to the end-user devices, also looks after the regular servers,” says Hennig the workload cluster had four nodes and the virtual desktop infrastructure cluster as well.
-When it comes to the adoption of new technologies, the customer’s on the forefront of adopting new technology”, says Hennig.
-The engineering department has been equipped withvirtual CAD workstations, where the graphics acceleration hardware has been moved from the workstations to the servers.
+Jens Hennig, comdivision's project manager for this customer, explains the situation: "The customer has a small IT department consisting of five people who, in addition to end-user devices, also manage regular servers."
+Hennig further adds that the workload cluster had four nodes, and the virtual desktop infrastructure (VDI) cluster had an equal number of nodes.
+He also mentions that the customer is at the forefront of adopting new technologies, as their engineering department is already equipped with virtual CAD workstations, where the graphics acceleration hardware has been moved from the workstations to the servers.

-"In the past, we spent a lot of time with compatibility lists for the individual components," says the head of the IT department, “if we wanted to update vSAN, we first had to ensure that the underlying ESXi was also compatible and that dependent solutions such as NSX or maybe Horizon was also up to date”.
-This meant a considerable management overhead.
-"What we wanted is a single-click upgrade" he said.
-In addition, they also wanted to integrate the virtual desktop infrastructure – i.e. the four servers that provide the compute capacity and the 3D graphics cards for the engineering workstations – into the standardized architecture.
+"In the past, we spent a lot of time with compatibility lists for individual components," says the head of the IT department.
+"If we wanted to update vSAN, we had to ensure that the underlying ESXi was also compatible and that dependent solutions such as NSX or Horizon were up-to-date."
+This required considerable management overhead.
+"What we wanted was a one-click upgrade," he said.
+Additionally, they wanted to integrate the VDI infrastructure into the standardized architecture, i.e. the four servers that provide the compute capacity and the 3D graphics cards for the engineering workstations.

 "We proposed rolling out VMware Cloud Foundation (VCF)," says Jens Hennig, "but we needed four HCI nodes for the management cluster, the minimum for every VCF installation."